 The second run-off is reduced, and damage goes up exponentially.
 And motorcycle riders don’t always walk away from crashes.
 The right insurance is crucial, and paying extra for increased claim limits is often worth the price of admission.
 This is especially true when it comes to personal injury, which may sideline the motorcycle rider from work for weeks, months, or even eternity.

 Many motorcycle riders report knowing they’re going down before they go down.
 It pays to get as far from the bike as possible during a crash, but many riders hang on to the handlebars of their motorcycle for dear life before, during, and after a crash.
 Let go of the motorcycle’s handlebars as soon as you know you’re going to crash.

 Crashes are hectic, the very definition of chaos, and controlling your body during one is nearly impossible.
-With that said, try your level best to stay on your back and low to the ground.
+That said, try your best to stay on your back and low to the ground.
 Motorcyclists who tumble at high speeds experience much higher rates of injury than motorcyclists who skitter gently to a stop.